aichat-go

 Hybrid Search

-Each variation is searched using Qdrant's prefetch with both dense embeddings (cosine similarity, 1024 dims) and BM25 sparse vectors.
+Qdrant prefetch with both dense embeddings (cosine similarity, 1024 dims via Matryoshka truncation) and BM25 sparse vectors.
 Qdrant's built-in DBSF (Distribution-Based Score Fusion) merges results, preserving absolute relevance signal unlike rank-based RRF.
 Each prefetch retrieves limit * 2 candidates for the fusion algorithm.

 Visual Search Flow